Gersh v. Anglin: Decision

 In April 2019, Anglin failed to show up for his Court ordered deposition, and Randazza and his firm moved to withdraw as counsel.
 Randazza said: "My client made the decision years ago he was going to expatriate himself and never return...
 When a federal judge tells you to do something and you refuse, you put your lawyer in a difficult position."
-Gersh entered Anglin's default and, following a hearing on her damages, Magistrate Judge Lynch recommended judgment in her favor for $14 million, including $4,042,438 in compensatory damages and $10 million in punitive damages, the maximum allowed under state law for "the particularly egregious and reprehensible nature of Anglin's conduct."
+Gersh entered Anglin's default and, following a hearing on her damages, Magistrate Judge Lynch recommended judgment in her favor for $14 million, including $4,042,438 in compensatory damages and $10 million in punitive damages, the maximum allowed under state law, for "the particularly egregious and reprehensible nature of Anglin's conduct."
 Lynch also recommended a permanent injunction against Anglin because "the atrocious conduct directed at Gersh and her family has not entirely abated."
 Judge Christensen adopted the recommendation and entered judgment in Gersh's favor."

 Following Lynch's recommendations, Gersh said in a statement: "A clear message has been sent to Anglin and other extremists: No one should be terrorized for simply being who they are, and no one should ever be afraid for being who they are.
 This lawsuit has always been about stopping others from enduring the terror I continue to live through at the hands of a neo-Nazi and his followers, and I wanted to make sure that this never happens to anyone else."
 Morrison said, "This is a big win for our client, but it also sends an important message that hateful harassment by bigots will not be tolerated in Big Sky Country."
 Dinielli said: "The real story here is that Tanya Gersh, a small-town realtor from Montana, stood up to the internet's most notorious Nazi, and she won."

-Continuing Developments
+Continuing developments

-Attorney Dinielli said in a statement after the judgment, "We will go to the ends of the earth to collect the judgment on behalf of our client, Tanya Gersh, whether it's cash, assets, or intellectual property."
+Dinielli said in a statement after the judgment, "We will go to the ends of the earth to collect the judgment on behalf of our client, Tanya Gersh, whether it's cash, assets, or intellectual property."
 In December 2020, Gersh's attorneys filed papers with the Court stating that Anglin had not paid any portion of the August 2019 judgment and that he has ignored requests for information about his whereabouts, his operation of the website, and his assets.
 Gersh's lawyers advised the Court that collection efforts are underway but are "time-consuming and extremely complex" given Anglin's lack of cooperation and history of holding assets in cryptocurrency.
 They asked the Court to compel Anglin to respond to pending requests regarding and to sanction Anglin for his "continued lack of cooperation."

 The Gersh case continues to garner national media coverage.
 A retrospective review of the case was published by The New York Times in September 2021.
 The case has also been covered in books including (((Semitism))): Being Jewish in America in the Age of Trump by Jonathan Weisman.